ADD CONDITION

 Drug Interactions

 There are currently no documented drug interactions associated with this medication.
-Additionally, there is no information available regarding interactions with laboratory tests.
-As such, no specific recommendations for dosage adjustments or monitoring are warranted at this time.
+Additionally, there are no known interactions with laboratory tests.
+As such, no specific recommendations for dosage adjustments or monitoring are necessary at this time.

 Packaging & NDC